mmistakes/minimal-mistakes/_posts/2017-02-27-reactive-meteo-station.md

 a.
 Stop all running your docker containers

 b.
-Adpat the docker-compose file according your environment
+Adapt the docker-compose file according your environment

 ```yaml
 version: '2'